California Police Misconduct Lawyers – Police Brutality

 The main complaint and cause of death among those killed by police is the excessive use of force.
 According to the Cato Institute National Police Misconduct Project, in 2010, excessive force was used in 23% of all police misconduct cases that were reported.

-57% of all the cases reported where excessive force was used included the use of physical force such as the use of baton strikes, physical attacks and chokeholds while another 15% of the cases where excessive force was used included the use of fire arms.
-Great coverage at Huffington Post.
+Of the cases, 57% reported excessive force was used, which included the use of physical force like the use of baton strikes, physical attacks and chokeholds.
+Another 15% of the cases where excessive force was used included the use of fire arms.
+Additional coverage can be found at the at Huffington Post.

 Police Brutality in California

-According to the Cato Institute, 346 million dollars was used in 2010 in civil settlements and judgments that were related to police misconduct.
+The Cato Institute says $346 million was used in 2010 in civil settlements and judgments that were related to police misconduct.
 Currently, there are no tracking systems that are either centralized or operated by the federal government to track down police who don’t follow the rule of law.

 What entails police misconduct?